Krunal022/ReactRoutesFun/README.md

 ## 📌 Note

-This project is perfect for learning routing patterns, nested routes, and dynamic navigation with React.
+This project is ideal for learning modern routing in React, including **dynamic and nested routes** with real-time navigation experience.

 ---

 > Made with 💙 by [Krunal](https://github.com/Krunal022)